 - What are EU Treaty Rights in Ireland?

-- Residence Rights of family members
+- Residence Rights of family members of EU citizens

 - Permanent residence certificate and permanent residence card